-Greetings -- I am Professor of Philosophy and Director of Graduate Studies at the University of Cincinnati.
-Most of my work falls within the philosophy of mind, philosophy of cognitive science, or experimental psychology.
+Greetings -- I am a Professor of Philosophy at the University of Cincinnati.
+Most of my work falls within the philosophy of mind, philosophy of cognitive science, and experimental psychology.
+While I mainly write philosophy papers, some of my reserach involves designing and carrying out psychological experiments.

 My book, Explaining Imagination, was published by Oxford University Press in September 2020.
 It's available free as a PDF download, thanks to a TOME grant from the University of Cincinnati.
 It's also available in hardcopy at the usual places.
 You can find out more about the book--and reactions to it--on this site's Explaining Imagination page.
 I was recently interviewed about my work on the Futurati Podcast.
 Contact: Langland-Hassan at uc dot edu Upcoming and Recent Events: